STUDITEMPS/jobmensa_assets/README.md

 # jobmensa_assets
-Refile app for out images
+Refile app for our images